ziyujia/SalientSleepNet/README.md

 # SalientSleepNet
-SalientSleepNet: Multimodal Salient Wave Detection Network for Sleep Staging
+Code for the model in the paper SalientSleepNet: Multimodal Salient Wave Detection Network for Sleep Staging (Accepted by IJCAI 2021).
 ![overall structure](figure/u2structure.png)

 # Datasets